RBEnhanced/RB3Enhanced/README.md

 If you want to contribute, check BUILDING.md and CONTRIBUTING.md for more information.

+## Downloading

+* **(Recommended)** For the most tested and stable version, download from https://rb3e.rbenhanced.rocks/download.html
+* For the bleeding edge latest commit, download the latest debug build from https://nightly.link/RBEnhanced/RB3Enhanced/workflows/build/master
+    * You will need files from the stable release to use debug builds.

 ## Features

 * Raised song limit, allowing you to have up to 8000 songs in your library.